ACM Policy on Authorship, Peer Review, Readership, and Conference Publication

 - Make publications available at low cost to individual subscribers

-- Offer deeply discounted pricing to individuals in low income and lower income coutnries as defined by the World Bank List of Economies.
+- Offer deeply discounted pricing to individuals in low-income and lower-income countries as defined by the World Bank List of Economies.

 - Ensure a high-quality, accessible publication platform with accurate and fast search and browsing capabilities, as well as the ability to download, share and print articles

 And ACM expects readers to

-- Expect ACM publications policy relating to copyright, licensing, sharing, and reuse of works published in the ACM Digital Library to follow stated ACM policy, including policy on the use robots and crawlers, which negatively impact its performance.
+- Follow ACM Policy relating to copyright, licensing, sharing, and reuse of works published in the ACM Digital Library, including policy on the use robots and crawlers, which negatively impacts the ACM Digital Library's performance.

 - Respect the copyright or license of the work

 Authors submit their work to ACM because they value its reputation and its cost-effective publication facilities as a place to report their ideas (usually research) to the computing community.
 Authors rightfully expect ACM to facilitate this goal through a smooth and timely process of review and production.
 In return, ACM expects that authors submit works that are ready for publication and that authors be responsive to reasonable requests during the publication process.
 There are four crucial components in creating a quality publication where the author has both roles, rights and responsibilities in their interactions with ACM: See authorship, author representations, reviewing of the submission, processing of an accepted work, and dissemination.

 Authors should engage in the best in ethical practices regarding the content of their works.
 In particular, ACM expects authors to respect intellectual property rights of others in manuscripts submitted for publication by ACM.
 Additionally, authors should not republish any portion of their own work in a way that makes it appear as a completely new work.
 Finally, authors should expect ACM to seek redress for unethical use of their work in accordance with ACM plagiarism policy.
 All ACM authors are subject to ACMs publications policies, and understand that they will be held accountable for any violations of these policies.